SirGnip/ClipDashboard/README.md

 - x make Receive bigger so it is easy to click
 - x double click to receive item
-- two store modes:
+- x two store modes:
-    - by append and by replace (what does this look like with multiselect?)
+    - x by append and by replace (what does this look like with multiselect?)
-    - separete buttons? right click button to change mode? checkbox somehwere? toggle in Settings menu item?)
+    - x separete buttons? right click button to change mode? checkbox somehwere? toggle in Settings menu item?)
 - x delete selected
 - x add menus
     - x file
-	    - exit
+        - x exit
     - x clip
-		- deleted selected
+        - x deleted selected
 - truncate text display for very long items or ones with embedded cr's?

 # use cases